25 DIY Christmas Decorations Anyone Can Make

 Use those leftover branches that were trimmed off your fresh Christmas tree to make a simple tabletop arrangement.
 Line a decorative pot with a plastic insert, then add soaked floral foam.
 Insert the branches into the form at varying heights.
 The branches will stay fresh and not dry out as long as the floral foam stays moist.

-Now that you know how to make Christmas decorations from scratch, tackle the rest of your shopping with our budget-friendly holiday gift guide.
+Now that you know how to make DIY Christmas decorations from scratch, tackle the rest of your shopping with our budget-friendly Canadian gift guide.